 Take a white piece of paper and fold it in half to create a card

 After this is done it is time to create a heart shape.
 Either you or your child draws a heart on the front of your card or you cut a heart from an extra piece of paper.
 Then place it in the middle of your card.

 Step 3: Make your own paintbrush

-Now it is time to make your homemade paintbrush.
+Now it is time to make your homemade toddler pom poms paintbrush.
 Take your cloth-pin, open it up, and squeeze your pom-pom in the middle.

 Step 4: Paint

-Take your new paint brush now and dip it in your liquid paint.
+Take your new pom pom paint brush and dip it in your liquid paint.
 Either start now painting with it along the drawn heart line or around the cut heart.

 Step 5: Let it try

 When you are done painting let your Valentine’s day art project try completely before adding text.
 If you used the cut heart shape it is time to remove it!